cringerg/Cpp-games/README.md

 CONTENTS:

-poop game - a game about eating poop
+poop game - a game about running away from poop

 pong - shitty pong clone in console window